git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 ### Drum Mode

 Press *Pad Mode* to activate.
 Press again to toggle to the configuration page.
 On this page pad 15/16 transpose the drum pads up/down.

-Enable the step sequencer by pressing **Step**.
+* Enable the step sequencer by pressing **Step**.
 The pads represent 16 steps of the currently selected drum cell.
+Combine with the Select button to select the drum without playing it.
-Press the **Follow** button to activate the grid configuration.
+* Press the **Follow** button to activate the grid configuration.
 The lower 8 buttons select the grid resolution.
 Pads 13/14 select the current edit page.
-To edit a note in the step sequencer press **Events**.
+* To edit a note in the step sequencer press **Events**.
 In this mode, press a pad which contains a note to select it for editing.
 Use the display knobs to edit the parameters of the selected note.

 ### Play Mode